 Tachograph Symbols – Driving

-This is usually automatically selected on most digital tachographs whenever the driver is behind the wheel with the engine running, even when the vehicle is stationary.
+This is usually automatically selected on most digital tachographs whenever the vehicle is in motion and the driver is behind the wheel.
+This symbol is used to track the duration of driving time.

 The ‘Driving’ tachograph symbol represents a steering wheel.